miriamrie/miriamrie/README.md

-🏹 Fun facts:I love to paint, design and stay fit by walks / runs.
+🏹 Fun facts: I love to paint, design and stay fit by walks / runs.